FAQ list for LCD driver libraries

 Purchase questions

-The easiest method is to use our web-based order-form generator and send a faxed order.
+The easiest method is to use our web shop to order the product.

 The procedure is as follows.
 From the product pages add the product variant to the shopping list, and follow the link to the order form.
 Here you select your country and the delivery method.

 Yes certainly.
-The easiest is to use the same web based order form procedure as described above, and then in the comment field just request that we send a proforma invoice in advance.
+The easiest way is to use the same web-based order procedure as described above, and then just select prepayment via bank transfer.

 Did you find an answer to your question here ?

-If you need further information, please feel free to send us your questions by email, or call RAMTEX at +45 4550 5357.
+If you need further information, please feel free to send us your questions by email.